MadeInChina/sample-spring-microservices/discovery-service/Readme.txt

   --upgrade, -u, --recreate	Upgrade if service has changed -p
-  --pull, -p Before doing the upgrade do an image pull on all hosts that have the image already -d
+  --pull, -p Before doing the upgrade do an image pull on all hosts that have the image already -c
+  --confirm-upgrade, -c	Confirm that the upgrade was success and delete old containers -d
  -d	Do not block and log